splunk/kafka-connect-splunk/README.md

 ## Quick Start

 1. [Start](https://kafka.apache.org/quickstart) your Kafka Cluster and confirm it is running.
 2. If this is a new install, create a test topic (eg: `perf`).
 Inject events into the topic.
-This can be done using [Kafka data-gen-app](https://github.com/dtregonning/kafka-data-gen) or the Kafka bundle [kafka-console-producer](https://kafka.apache.org/quickstart#quickstart_send).
+This can be done using [Kafka data-gen-app](https://github.com/dtregonning/kafka-data-gen) or the Kafka-bundled [kafka-console-producer](https://kafka.apache.org/quickstart#quickstart_send).
 3. Within your Kafka Connect deployment adjust the values for `bootstrap.servers` and `plugin.path` inside the `$KAFKA_HOME/config/connect-distributed.properties` file. `bootstrap.servers` should be configured to point to your Kafka Brokers. `plugin.path` should be configured to point to the install directory of your Kafka Connect Sink and Source Connectors.
 For more information on installing Kafka Connect plugins please refer to the [Confluent Documentation.](https://docs.confluent.io/current/connect/userguide.html#id3)
-4. Place the jar file created by the `mvn package` (`splunk-kafka-connect-[VERSION].jar`) in or under the location specified in `plugin.path`
+4. Place the jar file created by `mvn package` (`splunk-kafka-connect-[VERSION].jar`) in or under the location specified in `plugin.path`
-5. Run `./bin/connect-distributed.sh config/connect-distributed.properties` to start Kafka Connect.
+5. Run `.$KAFKA_HOME/bin/connect-distributed.sh $KAFKA_HOME/config/connect-distributed.properties` to start Kafka Connect.
 6. Run the following command to create connector tasks.
-Adjust `topics` to set the topic, `splunk.indexes` to set the Splunk indexes, `splunk.hec.token` to set your HEC token and `splunk.hec.uri` to the URI for your Splunk HEC endpoint.
+Adjust `topics` to configure the Kafka topic to be ingested, `splunk.indexes` to set the destination Splunk indexes, `splunk.hec.token` to set your Http Event Collector (HEC) token and `splunk.hec.uri` to the URI for your destination Splunk HEC endpoint.
 For more information on Splunk HEC configuration refer to [Splunk Documentation.](http://docs.splunk.com/Documentation/SplunkCloud/latest/Data/UsetheHTTPEventCollector)

 ```
   curl localhost:8083/connectors -X POST -H "Content-Type: application/json" -d '{